rasple/gr-prg-sim/README.md

 ___

-According to wikipedia for a random sequence of data, the parameters for a congruential number generator have to be chosen according to these rules:
+According to wikipedia for a random sequence of data that does not repeat itself the parameters for a congruential number generator have to be chosen according to these rules:

 1. c and m are relatively prime
 2. a-1 is divisible by all prime factors of m